-Table 12: Actions and Key Deliverables for the Swanbourne Station Precinct
+Table 13: Actions and Key Deliverables for the Swanbourne Station Precinct

-Theme Actions Key Deliverables Timeframe Community, Urban Growth a Community, Urban Growth and Settlement Prepare a Scheme Amendment which guides development over the Local Centre area, including the residential lots to the rear and south of Rob Roy Street.
-Preparation of Scheme Amendment Short Term Housing Growth Consider the appropriateness of the residential coding and development requirements attributed to other suburban precincts within the Planning Area.
-Undertake review of Local Planning Scheme and Policy Framework Short Term Housing Diversity and Prepare a Scheme Amendment which guides development over the Local Centre area, including the residential lots to the rear and south of Rob Roy Street.
-Preparation of Scheme Amendment Short Term Affordability Undertake review of Local Planning Scheme and Policy Framework Short Term Protection of Residential Character Consider the appropriateness of the residential coding and development requirements attributed to other suburban precincts within the Planning Area.
+Theme Actions Key Deliverables Timeframe Community, Urban Growth a Community, Urban Growth and Settlement Prepare development standards for inclusion within the new Local Planning Scheme to guide development within the Local Centre area, including the residential lots to the rear Preparation of new Local Planning Scheme Short Term Housing Growth and south of Rob Roy Street.
+Consider the appropriateness of the residential coding and development requirements attributed to other suburban precincts within the Planning Area.
+Undertake review of Local Planning Scheme and Policy Framework Short Term Prepare development standards for inclusion within the new Local Planning Scheme to guide development within the Local Centre area, including the residential lots to the rear Preparation of new Local Planning Scheme Short Term Housing Diversity and Affordability and south of Rob Roy Street.
+Consider the appropriateness of the residential coding and development requirements attributed to other suburban precincts within the Planning Area.
+Undertake review of Local Planning Scheme and Policy Framework Short Term Protection of Residential Character Consider the appropriateness of the residential coding and development requirements attributed to other suburban precincts within the Planning Area.
 Undertake review of Local Planning Scheme and Policy Framework Short Term Access to and Diversity of Public Open Space Review internal and surrounding streetscapes through masterplanning with the State to make provision for adequate pedestrian and cycle networks throughout the Planning Area and to key nodes of public open space, community facilities and local services.
 Undertake review of Local Planning Scheme and undertake review of Policy Framework Short Term Quality of Community Infrastructure Review internal and surrounding streetscapes through masterplanning with the State to make provision for adequate pedestrian and cycle networks throughout the Planning Area and to key nodes of public open space, community facilities and local services.
-Undertake review of Local Planning Scheme and undertake review of Policy Framework Short Term Economy and Employment Maintaining a sustainable Prepare a Scheme Amendment which guides development over the Local Centre area to Preparation of Scheme Amendment Short Term hierarchy of centres, precincts and corridors facilitate further commercial and retail growth of the Swanbourne Local Centre.
+Undertake review of Local Planning Scheme and undertake review of Policy Framework Short Term Economy and Employment Maintaining a sustainable Prepare development standards for inclusion within the new Local Planning Scheme to Preparation of new Local Planning Scheme Short Term hierarchy of centres, precincts and corridors guide development within the Local Centre area to facilitate further commercial and retail growth of the Swanbourne Local Centre.
 Undertake review of Local Planning Scheme and Policy Framework Short Term Business and Employment Diversity and growth Review planning provisions to ensure sufficient capacity, diversity and flexibility to achieve growth and diversity within the Swanbourne Local Centre.
 Review of Local Planning Scheme and Policy Framework Short Term